seasketch/geoprocessing/packages/wiki-docs/Concepts.md

   * Example - 20% of the EEZ

+One or more [Geographies](#geographies) are then defined that define the planning boundaries for the project.
+This can be one large overarching boundary for the project, and/or multiple smaller planning boundaries.

-Datasources are then gathered that can be used to measure progress towards an objective.
+[Datasources](#datasources) are then created/gathered to defined the extent of each Geography, and to provide data that measures progress towards an objective.
 For example:

 * A polygon boundary of a countries Exclusive Economic Zone is used to measure what % of the EEZ a proposed area covers.
 * A coral reef dataset can be used to measure whether a proposed area covers at least 50% of each coral type.